nicholaspung/productivity-app/pm.md

   - add 'number of times finished in a row' functionality
     - can probably show on calendar for this, rather than on the habit itself

+- a loader component for:

+  - todos
+  - habits
+  - calendar
+  - loading screen
+  - account

 - quiz capabilities
   - upload a google excel sheet